 Not surprisingly, Bitcoin mining is particularly popular in countries where electricity is cheap and also, ideally, where the weather is cold so that the machines can be kept cool.

-Rather hilariously, a recent news piece reported that in Iran quite a few locals have set up Bitcoin-mining operations in their local mosques because they get their electricity for free.
+Rather hilariously, a year or so ago in Iran quite a few locals set up Bitcoin-mining operations in their mosques because they get their electricity for free.
 Clever eh?